ProxiBlue/vagrant-docker/README.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

--domain=".local.com" = your lcoal domain used.
-The folder will become the hostname. so you end up with FOLDER.local.com as the url to use.
+-domain=".local.com" = your local domain used.
+The folder will become the hostname. so you end up with ```FOLDER.local.com``` as the url to use.
--nameserver="8.8.8.8:53" = the fallback dns to use. without this you will not be able to get any other dns lookups working
+-nameserver="8.8.8.8:53" = the fallback DNS to use.
+Without this you will not be able to get any other DNS lookups working.
+Change to your corporate internal DNS server if exist.

 Next, setup your local machine to use the docker0 interface as its DNS server.
 You need to adjust how depending on what OS your host is.